usmanafridi/Complete-EDA-Reports/README.md

 <br />

-## A DEMO REPORT WHICH WE MADE FOR ONE OF OUR CLIENTS:
+## A DEMO REPORT WHICH I MADE FOR ONE OF OUR CLIENTS:
 <img src="https://github.com/waleedjmm/Customized-Analysis-Reports/blob/main/Al-Hawama.gif" />